OverclockedTim/lunchtime-voter/README.md

 # Overview

-Lunchtime Voter is a primarily two things - 1.
+Lunchtime Voter is a primarily two things: 1.
 An example project for Angular 2 and Firebase, and 2. a tool for teams to decide where to go for lunch.

 ## Technologies